To Deed Poll or not to Deed Poll

 The good news is, government bodies such as DVLA, Land Registry, the Passport Office, and HMRC do not require you to have a deed poll to process a double-barrelled name change request for gay couples.
 A valid marriage or civil partnership certificate will be accepted as documentary evidence.

 Some financial institutions are historically known for being behind the times when it comes to recognising requests from men as well as same-sex couples.
 Although things are definitely improving in this area, if you don’t have a deed poll, you may encounter some issues.
-But, if you’ve already managed to obtain a passport and/or driving licence in your new double-barrelled name, they can provide handy supporting evidence for companies with whom you’re encountering difficulties.
+But, if you’ve already obtained a passport and/or driving licence in your new double-barrelled name, they can provide handy supporting evidence in the event you encounter any difficulties with more backward organisations.